SuperSaaS/wordpress_plugin/readme.txt

 == Upgrade Notice ==

-= 2.0.8 =
-* Tested latest WordPress version 6.1

 = 2.1 =
 * Select between displaying a button and a highly customizable widget
-* Choose whether to automatically login WordPress users to SuperSaaS
+* Choose whether to automatically log WordPress users into SuperSaaS
-* Customize widget through shortcode
+* Customize the widget through the shortcode
-* Receive helpful guidance with thorough validations on plugin settings screen
+* Add helpful guidance with thorough validations on the plugin settings screen
+* Tested latest WordPress version 6.2